-As well as the physical house, part of your budget will be allocated towards making it liveable and comfortable; things to consider are; flooring solutions such as carpet or vinyl, heating options, window coverings and paint or wallpaper.
+As well as the physical house, part of your budget will be allocated towards making it livable and comfortable; things to consider will be flooring solutions such as carpet or vinyl, heating options, window furnishings and paint or wallpaper.
 While these are necessities, it can be easy to go over budget by choosing something more extravagant than is needed.

 Invest where it matters

 It’s a common mistake to get excited by the pretty new things you want in your home and you can easily waste precious budget on them.
 You’re better to splurge on things that improve your quality of life as opposed to things that just look good.
 A good example is a heat transfer and ventilation system; you’ll never be able to see it but it will make a remarkable difference to your life and is worth spending good money on.

 Other examples are materials and things that are energy efficient and will reduce heating and cooling costs for years (top notch insulation for example).
 They may by a big cost initially but will pay for themselves (maybe even save you money) over the life of the house.
 A good way to work out where your money is best spent is to determine what are ‘must haves’ and what are just ‘nice to haves’.